TrossenRobotics/dobot_cr_cobots_docs/_sources/dobotstudiopro/getting_started.rst

 =======================

 1. Make sure that your robot is turned on and that your remote terminal is connected to the cobot's network.
-After launching the DobotSCStudio, set your IP settings to track the right address.
+After launching the DobotStudio Pro, set your IP settings to track the right address.
 See the :doc:`Networking <../getting_started/networking>` section for details.

 2. Start DobotStudio Pro.
 Select your device from the dropdown menu and click **Connect**.